Ciberusps/UHLCommonMaps/README.md

 # 🗺️ UHLCommonMaps

-Lyra-like CommonMaps but extended with ability to select folder with maps its will be introspected and shown in CommonMaps button
+Lyra-like CommonMaps(EditorPlugin) but extended with ability to select folder with maps, they will be found in folder and shown

 Support: `UE5.4 (at least) - UE5.6`